Khawoat2583/ROS2-Basic_Guideline/README.md

 </a>
 </p>

-## Section: "{Setup for set the "Waypoint" & "Automatic moving process" in ROS2!!}"
+## Section: "{Setup for set the "Waypoint" & "Automatic moving process"}"
 <p align="left">
 <a>